Limit Cycle Oscillations, response time and the time-dependent solution to the Lotka-Volterra Predator-Prey model: Appendix A: Analogy with Jacobi elliptic functions

 Defining normalized variables $X=x/b$ and $Y=y/b$, one obtains, after some algebra:

-Here $\kappa = a/b = E/b^2$ is the elongation, where $E=ab$ is the energy, proportional to the surface area of the ellipse $S=\pi a b$.
+Here $\kappa = a/b = E/b^2$ is the elongation, where $E=ab$ is the energy, proportional to the surface area of the ellipse, i.e. the action invariant, $I= \oint p dq = \pi a b$, where $q=X$ and p=Y are the usual position and momentum conjugate variables.
 Hence elongation can also be viewed as `normalized energy'.
 One clearly sees the analogy between Eq. (\ref{ene-ellipse}) - which represents limit cycles of normalized energy $E/b^2=\kappa$ - and Eq. (\ref{hamilton1}) for the Lotka-Volterra system.
 Both represent energy conservation.
 The only difference is the topology of the limit-cycle, and hence the form of the energy integral.
 Note also that in both cases, the shape of the limit-cycle depends on the value of the energy.

 Dividing by $\kappa$ and defining the \emph{elliptic modulus} $k = \sqrt{1- \frac{1}{\kappa^2}}$, this can be written:

 It is well-known that Eq. (\ref{ene-ellipse2}) describes phase-space contours associated to the solutions $X/ \kappa = {\rm cn}(t,k)$ and $Y={\rm sn}(t,k)$, where ${\rm cn}(t,k)$ and ${\rm sn}(t,k)$ are Jacobi elliptic functions, and $\kappa=1/\sqrt{1-k^2}$.